dgaydukov/cert-spring5/files/spring5.md

 If you want to implement some custom logic during app lifecycle you should have classes that implement following interfaces
 * `BeanFactoryPostProcessor` - fires when bean definitions has been loaded from xml/javaConfig/annotations, but none bean has been created
 * `BeanPostProcessor` - fires when beans has been created, it has 2 methods
-    * `postProcessBeforeInitialization` - fires before initialization, we can be sure that in this method we have original beans
+    * `postProcessBeforeInitialization` - fires before init, we can be sure that in this method we have original beans
     * `postProcessAfterInitialization` - fires after init, usually here we can substitute our bean with dynamic proxy
 * `ApplicationListener<E extends ApplicationEvent>` - fires after bfpp and bpp, when we got some events

-Since app context is also `ApplicationEventPublisher`, you can use context to publish `ApplicationEvent`. `start/stop` events can be called only from app context, spring will never issue them, inside they just called `publishEvent`.
+Since app context is also `ApplicationEventPublisher`, you can use context to publish `ApplicationEvent`.
+`start/stop` events can be called only from app context, spring will never issue them, inside they just call `publishEvent`.
 ```java
 import org.springframework.context.ApplicationEvent;
 import org.springframework.context.ApplicationListener;